chdoc/comp-dec-pdl/README.md

+## Note

+This repository is no longer maintained.
+The proofs have been moved to a [coq-community project](https://github.com/coq-community/comp-dec-modal) for long-term maintenance.

+#  Completeness and Decidability of Converse PDL

-Theory files accompanying the paper:
+Web appendix accompanying the paper:

   Completeness and Decidability of Converse PDL
      in the Constructive Type Theory of Coq